ucsd-cse131-f19/ucsd-cse131-f19.github.io/pa0/index.md

 One of the fun things about this course is that the compilers we build work natively on a wide range of typical platforms.

-If you want to work on your own machine, you can install OCaml and OPAM via their platform-specific instructions.
+If you want to work on your own machine, you can install OCaml and [OPAM](https://opam.ocaml.org/doc/Install.html) via their platform-specific instructions.
 Everything in the course should be able to run on platforms other than Windows as long as the machine has x86-64 architecture.
 On Windows we recommend using windows subsystem for linux (https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-For some of the later assignments in the course, we will be using features that may only work on OSX and Linux.
+For some of the later assignments in the course, we will be using features that may only work on OSX and Linux (though with an update to the calling convention, things would work on Windows).

-In order to run the code we use in the course, you will need to install som packages after setting up OCaml and OPAM:
+In order to run the code we use in the course, you will need to install some packages after setting up OCaml and OPAM:

 ```